jamesheald/COIN/README.md

 ### Plotting internal representations

-To plot specific variables, activate the relevant plotting flags in the properties of the object.
-Additional information may also be needed to geneate the plots, such as the points to evaluate a distribution at.
+To plot specific variables, activate the relevant plotting flags defined in properties.
+To plot distributions, also specify the points at which to evaluate a distribution at.
 For example, to plot the distribution of the state of each context and the predicted probabilities:
 ```
 obj.xPredPlot = true; % I want to plot the state | context
 obj.gridX = linspace(-1.5,1.5,500); % points to evaluate state | context at